danbovey/MineTags-API/README.md

 # MineTags-API

+The API endpoints start at `http://boveybrawlers.com/minetags/api`.

 ## Retreive MineTags by rank

-To show a list of the top MineTags, send a POST request to `/api/top`.
+To show a list of the top MineTags, send a POST request to `/top`.

 | Name  | Type   | Default  |
 |-------|--------|----------|